soundbtc/covid-19/index.md

 <h1>What is Bitcoin?</h1>
 <h2>History</h2>
 <p>Bitcoin was created in 2008 by a person or persons with the pseudonym, Satoshi Nakamoto.</p>
-<p>Bitcoin is an electric form of currency that lives on the internet.
+<p>Bitcoin is an electric form of currency that lives on the internet!
 You are able to send and receive Bitcoin without a middle-man.
 No banks, no or credit lenders involved! </p>
-<p>Because Bitcoin lives on its blockchain, it does
+<p>Because Bitcoin lives on its blockchain, it does not need any central authority to run.
 <p>Bitcoin
 <h2>Whitepaper</h2>
 <p>November 2008 was when someone by the name of Satoshi Nakamoto published Bitcoin's Whitepaper.
-Here Satoshi told us their solution for the Double Spending problem.
+Here Satoshi acknowleged us their solution for the Double Spend problem.
 This is where regular fiat currencies are subject to being double spent because banks are inefficient with verifying funds.
+Bitcoin verifies users funds on the blockchain and allows one to transact with someone else without any middleman.
+Bitcoin transactions are verified on the blockckhain via miners all around the world that solve a difficult algorithm, validating transactions.
 </p>

 <p>